peterloes/SmartAnimalTraps/README.md

 #### Drive electronics for servomotor and flap:

-Trigger always the same postions over input signals (two end points) or over pushbuttons.
+Trigger always the same positions over input signals (two end points) or over pushbuttons.

 The servo setup procedure consists of 4 steps: